top of page

 Veteran actors Jo In-sung and Han Hyo-joo have wonderful chemistry together and are able to balance their gravitas with their unmistakable charm.
 As the self-healing “monster” who is difficult to kill, Ryu Seung-ryong is the show’s lynchpin whose moving and at times comical performance draws the rest of the cast and the audience to him.
 The young actors hold their own against the heavyweights and the ensemble cast makes it hard to pick favorites.

 The narrative is set up such that a fight of Herculean proportions is in the offing.
-But even as I waited with bated breath for the build up, a part of me was reluctant for the series to end and have to let go of all these lovable characters and the fantasy world that they belong to.
-Most k-dramas have strange or strangely translated titles that often have little to do with its shows.
+But even as I waited with bated breath for the build-up, a part of me was reluctant for the series to end and have to let go of all these lovable characters and the fantasy world that they belong to.
+Most K-dramas have strange or strangely translated titles that often have little to do with their shows.
 But Moving definitely lives up to its name.

 20 episodes, available on Disney + and Hulu